jawadhameed/google-keep-importer/README.md

 4. Install the plugin from Chrome extension store: https://chrome.google.com/webstore/detail/
 5. Now visit the Google Keep website and log in, https://keep.google.com/#home
 6. Click the **Google Keep Importer** icon on your Chrome extension bar to open the small popup of this extension
 7. Select the file you downloaded earlier from your system.
+Please be patient as depending on the file size it may take a while.
 8. Done ;)

 ## Todos - Future work